jackshady101/app-privacy-policy/privacy_policy.md

 ​For any questions regarding this policy or your data rights, contact us at:
 * [Contact Support: sigmastroke101@gmail.com](mailto:sigmastroke101@gmail.com)

-## Security

-Data Security and Encryption
-We take the security of your information seriously.
-Although this app does not include messaging or chat features, we employ industry-standard security measures for all data handled:

-​Encryption in Transit: All information (such as login credentials and analytics data) is transmitted using Transport Layer Security (TLS) via HTTPS.
-This ensures that any data moving between your device and our service providers (Firebase and AdMob) is encrypted and protected from interception.
-​Data at Rest: Any information stored on our cloud servers (via Google Firebase) is protected by AES-256 encryption at rest.
-This means the data is stored in an unreadable format that can only be accessed by authorized systems.
-​No Third-Party Access: We do not provide unencrypted access to your data to any third parties.
-All data processing is done through secure, encrypted APIs provided by Google

 ## Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us
-If you want your data to be deleted , do not hesitate to contact us at ** sigmastroke101@gmail.com ** or * [Request Account Deletion](https://jackshady101.github.io/Delete/delete-account.html)
+If you want your data to be deleted , Please contact us at ** sigmastroke101@gmail.com ** or * [Request Account Deletion](https://jackshady101.github.io/Delete/delete-account.html)

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at ** sigmastroke101@gmail.com **.
+If you have any questions or suggestions about our Privacy Policy, do not please contact us at ** sigmastroke101@gmail.com **.